LLL (HLL too?): biased towards today's technology

 > have assumed that it will be a linear language, fit to run on the

-> I can see computers that are not based on CPUs
+> working at the same time.
+I can see computers that are not based on CPUs

 > and centralized clocks, but are a collection of small, extremely